 Top tip: If you like seeing New Zealand in winter but want to avoid anything too cold, stay in the area north of Auckland, called Northland.
 This place has earned the nickname “the winterless north” for its mild year-round climate!

 Although spring in New Zealand might be too damp for some, the months spanning September to November are nothing short of spectacular in terms of the sense of hope and optimism that linger in the air!
 So get ready for longer, warmer days (think 16 to 19°C during the daytime) that invite you into an outdoor world teeming with brightness, color, and new life.

-Heads up, if you’d like to see some epic waterfalls in full raging glory, then spring is certainly the best time to visit New Zealand!
-There are dozens of mindboggling falls in this country- all of which swell and multiply at this time.
+Heads up, if you’d like to see some epic waterfalls in full raging glory, spring is undoubtedly the best time to visit New Zealand!
+There are dozens of mind-boggling falls in this country- all swell and multiply at this time.

 When is the Best Time to Visit New Zealand?
 Consider High, Shoulder, and Low Travel Seasons